amir-projects/IaC-with-terraform-part4/README.md

 Provisioners allow you to execute **arbitrary scripts or commands** during the creation or destruction of a resource.
 They are typically used for tasks like bootstrapping and configuring software — actions that can't be fully managed through Terraform's native resource model.

-> ⚠️ **Note:**
-> Provisioners are **not first-class citizens** in Terraform — they lack state-awareness like standard resources — but they can be useful in specific scenarios.

 ### ⚙️ When Do Provisioners Run?

 - **Create-time**: After a resource has been successfully created.